OSGeo/gdal/gdal/doc/source/development/rfc/rfc83_use_of_project_sponsorship.rst

 - Documentation improvements
 - Activities related to software releases: writing the release notes, issuing release candidates, addressing feedback, finalizing releases
-- For experienced contributors, help on-boarding and assist less experienced ones.
+- For experienced contributors, help less experienced contributors get on board and along with GDAL.

 Projects that are concerned by such activities: GDAL itself of course, but also other, generally smaller, free and open source projects that have been strongly